Viscophoretic particle transport: Methods

-\section{Materials}
+\subsection{Materials}

 Water in all used samples was purified using a MilliQ system (Millipore, Billerica, MA, USA).
 Carboxylated polystyrene nanoparticles with 660\,nm/680\,nm and 505\,nm/515\,nm excitation/emission wavelength and average diameter of 28\,nm and 110\,nm, respectively, were purchased from Thermofisher scientific (Eugene, Oregon, USA), catalog numbers F8803 and F8783.
-Carboxylated CdTe quantum dots with a nominal diameters of 8.6\,nm and 780\,nm emission wavelength and excitation wavelength below 400\,nm were purchased from PlasmaChem GmbH (Berlin, Germany).
+Carboxylated CdTe quantum dots with a nominal diameter of 8.6\,nm and 780\,nm emission wavelength and excitation wavelength below 400\,nm were purchased from PlasmaChem GmbH (Berlin, Germany).
 Succinic anhydride, (3-aminopropyl)triethoxysilane (APTES), absolute ethanol, and dimethylformamide (DMF) were purchased from Sigma-Aldrich (The Netherlands).
 Sylgard 184 polydimethylsiloxane (PDMS) was purchased from Dow Corning (USA) and SU8 photoresist from MicroChem (Newton, MA, USA).
+Aqueous solutions with glycerol concentrations ranging from 0\% to 50\% (w:w\%) were prepared directly before the measurements.
+10\,mM NaOH was added as background electrolyte.
+After adding fluorescent particles, solutions were vortexed for 2\,min.